hdiedrich/mw/README.md

 Check out [http://localhost:8080/index.html](http://localhost:8080/index.html)

-This is the most meaningful example page served at this point.
-Is assembled from the template blocks in the `priv` folder: `head.html`, `foot.html`, `bet.html`.
+This page is assembled from the template blocks in the `priv` folder: `head.html`, `foot.html`, `bet.html`.
 Note that the `priv` folder is copied into the release.
 You can change pages dynamically by changing these files but they are NOT the ones in the priv folder in this folder.
 They are somewhere under `_rel/`.
 When you change these, you can immediately reload in the browser.

 `bet.html` is interesting as it contains uppercase, $-affixed placeholders for actual values.
 The actual creation of the html to be served is done in `src/page_handler.erl`.